unxmaal/booterizer/README.md

     # go for a walk
     quit
     # go for another walk
+    [elf binaries are prepared for use]
     # the system will prompt to reboot
     ```

+## IRIX installation is finished
+At this point your system should come back up (ensure you go back into PROM and `setenv console g` if you set it to d for a serial installation!) and you can login as Root, no password.

+Now there are many many more configurations you need to do before starting to use the system.
+Running EZSetup does a tiny fraction of these.
+The irix_ansible project (below docs) does a whole lot more!

 # Provisioning your IRIX host with irix_ansible